MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/customize-card.md

 ## Prerequisites

 * Learn how to [add and configure controls](add-configure-controls.md).
-* You can review this topic for general concepts only, or you can follow it exactly (step by step) if you complete the procedures in these topics:
+* You can review this topic for general concepts only, or you can follow it step by step if you complete the procedures in these topics:

   1. [Generate an app](data-platform-create-app.md).
   2. [Customize its gallery](customize-layout-sharepoint.md).